Axkratos/SajiloRehab/Readme.md

   - **Flask**: Handles exercise recommendations and rep counting using GPT-3.5 Turbo, MediaPipe, and OpenCV.
 - **Database**: MongoDB (Atlas or local)
 - **Authentication**: Google OAuth and JWT-based authentication.
+- **OpenAI**: I have used openai using a package named G4F.
+So, no need for any external API Key.

 ## Folder Structure